jsmoriss/jsm-accurate-modified-time/readme.txt

 **If you have shortcodes or blocks that create dynamic content (ie. returning content from queries, files, feeds, etc.), the post/page modified time will not reflect these dynamic content changes.**

 JSM's Accurate Modified Time for SEO plugin monitors the post/page content for changes and updates the post/page modified time as required.
-Once activated, if you use a social and search optimization plugin (ie. WPSSO Core, Yoast SEO, etc.), the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will show an accurate modification time.
+Once activated, if you use a social and search optimization plugin (ie. WPSSO Core, Yoast SEO, etc.), the Open Graph `og:updated_time` and `article:modified_time` meta tags, along with the Schema markup `dateModified` property, will always show an accurate modification time.

 == Installation ==